FabioSeixas/CassavaPy/README.md

 ### Why CassavaPy?

-Apart from get hands dirty with OOP, the aim of this module was to make my life easier during my master degree.
+Apart from get hands dirty with OOP, the aim of this module is to make my life easier during my master degree.
 I did not found nothing that answer my needs, so I decided to make it myself.

 Since [my work](https://github.com/FabioSeixas/MasterResearch) is with irrigation and planting dates, the focus of CassavaPy is there.